|

 aggressive.
 They are often together with other dogs in the club and interact

 well.
-This creates a problem, however, in that service dogs can be
+This creates a problem, however, in that service dogs are vulnerable

-vulnerable to attacks of aggressive dogs.
-Some States have passed laws to
+to attacks by aggressive dogs.
+Some States have passed laws to protect

-protect working dogs.
-Owners of dogs that injure or kill a working dog may
+working dogs.
+Owners of dogs that injure or kill a working dog may be fined.

 Unfortunately, there are States that still have no such law on their books.